 - 1. Location Description.
-Aquacultural uses are limited and largely incompatible with Stevenson's vision for its shorelines. - 2.
+Aquaculture uses do not currently exist along Stevenson's shorelines. - 2.
 Applicability.
 This SMP applies to all proposed aquaculture uses.
 Aquaculture is the culture of farming of fish, shellfish, or other aquatic plants and animals.
-Upland finfish rearing facilities as defined in this SMP meet the definition of "agricultural activities."
-Nevertheless, these facilities are regulated by the provisions of this section and not SMP Section 5.4.1.
+Upland finfish rearing facilities as defined in this SMP meet the definition of "agricultural facilities/equipment."
+Nevertheless, these facilities are regulated as non-water oriented aquaculture by the provisions of this section and not SMP Section 5.4.1.

-- a.
-New aquaculture uses should be discouraged within Stevenson's shoreline jurisdiction. - b.
-Because aquaculture is an activity of statewide interest, aquaculture may be considered as a Shoreline Conditional Use Permit (SCUP) within appropriate shoreline environment designations and when consistent with control of pollution and prevention of damage to the environment. - c.
+a.
+Because aquaculture is an activity of statewide interest, aquaculture may be considered as a Shoreline Conditional Use Permit (SCUP) within appropriate shoreline environment designations and when consistent with control of pollution and prevention of damage to the environment. b.
 The selection of potential locations for aquaculture facilities should take into account specific requirements for water quality, temperature, flows, oxygen content, and adjacent land use compatibility, wind protection, and commercial navigation.

 - a.
 The development of aquacultural uses shall control pollution and prevent damage to the shoreline environment, consistent with the mitigation sequencing policies of SMP Section 4.3 and other policies of this SMP related to no net loss of shoreline ecological function.
 In particular, aquaculture shall not be permitted if it would spread disease to native aquatic life or would establish new non-native species, which cause significant ecological impacts. - b.
 New aquaculture uses that use new or experimental technologies may be allowed. - c.
 Aquaculture uses shall consider the impacts on adjacent and nearby water-dependent uses, especially recreational uses and shall not be permitted if, after mitigations are applied, they would negatively affect the viability of other water-dependent uses. - d.
 Aquaculture facilities shall not significantly conflict with water-based navigation. - e.
 The aesthetic impacts of new, expanded, or altered aquaculture facilities shall be addressed by using colors and materials that blend with the surrounding environment and locating facilities where they are naturally concealed from view. - f.
 Non-water-oriented portions of aquaculture facilities (e.g., parking lots, offices, storage, dorm or sleeping quarters, etc.) shall be placed upland of water-oriented aquaculture uses.
-Such upland areas must be appropriate for the appurtenant and accessory development, including necessary infrastructure. - g.
+Such upland areas must be appropriate for accessory development, including necessary infrastructure. - g.
 New finfish rearing facilities required to offset the impacts of hydroelectric facilities under a FERC license shall obtain first obtain a SCUP.
 Commercial rearing facilities are prohibited.